nucat176/Flexbox-Fox/README.md

 **Day 3 + 4 **: Create the CSS logic backend, and attach that logic to the foxes.
 - Export a `Console` object with correct type and handling logic
 - Export a `Fox` object with functions mapped to the console logic
-- Have a functional grid on the `Canvas` frontend that correctly handles each level of the game
+- Have a functional frontend that correctly handles each level of the game
-- Have a styled `Canvas`, nice looking controls and title
+- Have a styled interface, nice looking controls and title

 ### Bonus features

-There are many directions this cellular automata engine could eventually go.
-Some anticipated updates are:
+The biggest anticipated update is:

 - [ ] Add more levels with advanced challenges